Azure/azure-sdk-for-js/sdk/cosmosdb/cosmos/review/cosmos.api.md

 // @public
 export abstract class ChangeFeedStartFrom {
-    // Warning: (ae-forgotten-export) The symbol "FeedRange" needs to be exported by the entry point index.d.ts
     // Warning: (ae-forgotten-export) The symbol "ChangeFeedStartFromBeginning" needs to be exported by the entry point index.d.ts static Beginning(cfResource?: PartitionKey | FeedRange): ChangeFeedStartFromBeginning;
     // Warning: (ae-forgotten-export) The symbol "ChangeFeedStartFromContinuation" needs to be exported by the entry point index.d.ts